home-iq/dev-team-stats-tracker/docs/n8n-template-processor.md

 - `greeting`: The extracted greeting with variables replaced
 - `greetingJSON`: JSON-stringified version of the greeting
 - `formattedPhone`: The formatted phone number
+- `formattedTimesByTimezone`: Organized and formatted times by timezone
 - `remainingVariables`: Any template variables that weren't replaced
 - `allVariablesReplaced`: Boolean indicating if all variables were replaced